-Each week, we devote the time to one of four things on a rotating basis: group advisory meetings, individual meetings with advisors, meetings for student clubs and organizations, and extra help from teachers.
+Each week, we devote the time to group advisory meetings, individual meetings with advisors, meetings for student clubs and organizations, and extra help from teachers.

 Time is a created thing.
 To say, ‘I don’t have time’ is like saying, ‘I don’t want to.’
 Lao Tzu

 Individuals, families, and organizations lead busy lives these days.
 The pace at which we live is clearly neither healthy nor inevitable, but we do not have time to discuss that today!